29 May 2020

 - If the regulator or authority seeks to impose sanctions on you or instructs you to stop work – in relation to all or part of your business– consider whether you need to make a formal challenge to that instruction.
 Depending on the nature of the notice you might receive, there could be strict time limits for challenging the regulator’s or local authority’s instructions.
 Strongly consider taking advice at this stage, if you have not already done so.

-If you would like additional informaton or have any specific concerns please contact Jonothan Moss or James Constable.
-Alternatively, call us on 01753 889995 or email email@example.com for more information on environment or waste management issues.
+If you would like additional information or have any specific concerns please contact Jonothan Moss or James Constable.
+Alternatively, call us on 01753 889995 or email firstname.lastname@example.org for more information on environment or waste management issues.